 Spain Travel Guide

-Social scientist and philosopher Salvador de Madariaga believed that honor is a basis for the Spanish national character.
-Most people in Spain are friendly minded, cheerful and prefer relaxing and eating well.
+Social scientist and philosopher Salvador de Madariaga believed that honour is a basis for the Spanish national character.
+People in Spain are friendly and open-minded, cheerful and love eating well.
 Be sure that Spaniards are not couch potatoes.
-Since bars and cafes for them are the best places to meet each other.
-For a bulk of people, evening means not the time they go to bed, but the time they hang out and socialize with friends.
+Mostly because they think that bars and cafes are the best places to hang out.
+That is why evening means not the time they go to bed, but the time they socialize with friends.
 This is confirmed by the tradition of a late dinner at 11:00 pm.
-The Mediterranean climate has a huge impact on the Spanish nature and people’s mentality.
-The summer heat doesn’t inspire to work hard, while the coolness of the evening encourages to get out and enjoy life.
+The Mediterranean climate has a huge impact on the nature in Spain and people’s mentality.
+The summer heat doesn’t inspire to work hard, while the coolness of the evening encourages to go out and enjoy life.

 There are a lot of places to visit in Spain.
-Madrid and Barcelona are the iconic cities and vast majority start their journey from there.
+Madrid and Barcelona are the iconic cities and a lot of travellers start their journey from there.
 Granada is a city of Moorish culture surrounded by snow-peaked mountains of Sierra Nevada.
 Salou will deliver full range entertainment on the beaches and in the amusement parks.
 The Canary Islands offer a cheaper, peaceful and traditional experience for families or those looking for a secluded island getaway.
-Majorca and Ibiza have a number of clubs with all night parties that would keep you dancing the night away as this makes the Balearic Islands a top destination for the young and those young at heart.
+Majorca and Ibiza have a number of clubs with all-night parties that would keep you dancing the night away as this makes the Balearic Islands a top destination for the young and those young at heart.